Expanding the Possibilities for Accessible Data Visualization

 “Sensory substitution” is a general assistive technology approach to replace one sense with another, and could be used here to substitute visual information with tactile or auditory information.
 For example, using sound representation, a pitch might represent the height of a bar in a bar chart — the higher the pitch, the higher the bar.
 Yet many of the current sensory substitution techniques are not scalable because they take too much time to create (e.g., waiting for thermaform printing), are too costly, or are not widely available.

 Elmqvist and Chundury are building on work originally undertaken by Drs.
-Ben Shneiderman (UMD professor emeritus of computer science), Catherine Plaisant (UMD research scientist emerita), Jonathan Lazar (then a professor at Towson University, now an iSchool professor and director of the Trace Center), and others more than a decade ago called iSonic.
+Ben Shneiderman (UMD professor emeritus of computer science), Catherine Plaisant (UMD research scientist emerita), Jonathan Lazar (then a professor at Towson University, now a UMD iSchool professor), and others more than a decade ago called iSonic.
 The tool creates an audio version of a map that allows a user to execute sweeps left to right to hear different pitches that indicate the mapped data — for example, unemployment rates across the United States.
 The map is also divided into areas that correspond to a numerical keypad to allow targeted auditory exploration of specific regions of interest.

 The new project will enable this idea to be used on mobile devices and will include additional types of data representations.
 One focus of the work will be the facilitation of interaction between the user and the data.
 For example, sighted users interact in a variety of ways with charts and other representations of data, including through their eyes (e.g., taking in the graphical information), as well as by zooming in, selecting particular points, filtering data, etc. This work seeks to identify and generalize these types of interactions and then make them accessible to Blind users through other means, including both sound and haptic feedback and allowing for inputs via keyboards and touchscreens.